RunAssessor/RunAssessor/README.md

 ## assess_mzMLs.py

-The assess_mzMLs.py program is the main RunAssessor program that accepts a set of input mzML files along with various parameters and processes the mzML files accordingly.
+The main `runassessor` program  accepts a set of input mzML files along with various parameters and processes the mzML files accordingly.
 This is generally the only program that needs to be executed.
+If multiple files are specified, they will generally be run in parallel using as many cores as are available on your computer.

-### Command-line Arguments
+### RunAssessor Command-line Arguments

 | Argument | Description | Default | Example |
 |----------|-------------|---------|---------|